The Value of Critically Appraised Literature

 to identify areas of need for further research (McCluskey, 2004).

-For an example of a CAT, please see
+For an example CAT, please see

 Valovich McLeod, TC.
 The effectiveness of balance training programs on reducing the